Home Exploring Vision — Automatic Face Detection and Cropping for Profile Pictures (Swift)

 let center = CGPoint(x: (finalRect.origin.x + finalRect.width/2 - size.width/2), y: (finalRect.origin.y + finalRect.height/2 - size.height/2))

-// Here is to calculate the midpoint position of the face range
+// Here is the calculation of the middle point position of the face range

 let newImage = image.kf.resize(to: size, for: .aspectFill).kf.crop(to: size, anchorOn: center)

-// Crop the image according to the midpoint
+// Crop the image according to the center point

 DispatchQueue.main.async {

-// Operate UIView, switch back to the main thread
+// Operate on UIView, switch back to the main thread

 self.imageView.image = newImage